LucCADORET/comeover/README.md

 ## Build

+Run `node patch.js` to pre-apply the patches to node (have a fake fs, enable crypto and stream)

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests